Professional Internship Specialisation

 For more detailed unit information for this Specialisation take a look at our Handbook.
 To organise your life for next semester visit the Semester timetable.Student handbook

 This internship program comprises two units.
-These units concentrate on the development and application of non-technical skills important to the students' chosen profession and developing an awareness of professional conduct within the Australian work context.
+These units concentrate on the development and application of professional capabilities important to the students' chosen profession and developing an awareness of professional conduct within the Australian work context.
 Students will develop a professional portfolio which will help demonstrate to potential employers their developed skills and suitability for employment.
-The program also provides an opportunity for students to apply their disciplinary knowledge and demonstrate leadership and autonomy in the research, planning, design and implementation of a work-based project which is related to their postgraduate degree studies.
+The program also provides an opportunity for students to apply their disciplinary knowledge and demonstrate leadership and autonomy in the research, planning, design and implementation of a program of work which is related to their postgraduate degree studies.
 During this internship, students are expected to demonstrate evidence of professional conduct, initiative and professional leadership at the standards expected by industry, as well as demonstrate a capacity to work effectively in a team-based environment.

-Typically, students will be required to take both units in the same semester, working on a full-time basis (37.5 hours per week) over a 16-week period in their assigned host organisation.
+Typically, students will be required to take both units in the same semester, working on a full-time basis for a minimum of 12 weeks in their assigned host organisation.
 These working hours may include shift and/or weekend work depending on the nature of the organisation.
 Working arrangement may vary on an individual basis.
-In addition to the 16 weeks of full-time work, students will be required to attend on-campus preparatory and end of semester seminars, as instructed by the Unit Coordinator.
-Internships and partners will be secured through the Work-Integrated Learning Coordinator, Work Placement Coordinator and/or the Unit Coordinator, or as a result of pre-approved networking and contacts developed by the student.
-Terms of payment, if any, will be negotiated on an individual basis.
+In addition to the 450 hours of work, students may be required to attend on-campus or virtual preparatory and end of semester seminars, as instructed by the Unit Coordinator.
+Internships and partners will be secured by the School of Business and Law Work Integrated Learning (WIL) team,or can be organised by the students themselves.
+Any opportunities secured by students will be vetted to ensure they can provide a meaningful learning experience.
+Terms of payment, if any, will be negotiated on an individual basis

 Clearances and/or Risk Management Protocols Required

-Procedures will be in place to ensure that enrolled students have the necessary clearances and visas prior to their internship.
-Students will be advised of these requirements during the application process.
-Student visas do allow for full-time paid employment, as long as this is part of a formal, academic learning program (such as this unit specialisation).
+Procedures will be in place to ensure that enrolled students have any necessary clearances in place prior to their internship.
+Students will be advised of these requirements during the recruitment process.
 The management of risk is addressed in the induction process and by the host organisation.

 Professional practice rules

-Enrolled students will be issued with an internship guide which outlines the expected code of conduct and responsibilities.
+Enrolled students will be issued with guidelines which outline the expected code of conduct and responsibilities.